 There are two ways in which to submit nominations:

 (a) In addition to the statement by the main nominator, there should be a letter of support from a seconder; both nominator and seconder should be members of the Society.
 Further letters of support may be submitted from up to two additional people (who do not have to be members of the Society).

 (b) By completing the standard form to which nominators, seconders and others may contribute.
 The aim is to reduce the amount of work required to make a nomination.

 Nominations will remain on the table for three years, as long as the timing requirement is upheld.
 Previous recipients of the award, Society Officers, members of Council and members of the Committee (at the time of nomination and adjudication) will not be eligible for the award.

-Nominations for the 2019 medal should be sent to the Chair of the Awards Committee, at the Society’s office, to arrive not later than 20th April 2018.
-If not using the form mentioned above, submissions should be in the form of a single package in pdf format, to include the nomination papers, CV of the candidate and the additional letters of support.
+Nominations for the 2023 medal should be sent to the Chair of the Awards Committee, at the Society’s office, to arrive not later than 15th April 2022.
+If not using the form mentioned above, submissions should be in the form of a single package in pdf format, to include the nomination papers, a 2–3 page CV of the candidate and the additional letters of support.
 The nomination package should be attached to an e-mail with a title which identifies the name of the award and the name of the nominee.
 The e-mail address to use is firstname.lastname@example.org

 The nominations will be considered and recommendations for the award made by the Society’s Awards Committee.

 2021 A. Borst